tanmayuw/ContainerProfiler/Graphing/README.md

 python3 graph_all.py -f <relative path to the folder with collected samples>
 ```

-Basic Time-Series graphing of all metrics of a run can be performed with the command:
+An example basic Time-Series graphing of all metrics of a run can be performed with the command:
 ```bash
 python3 graph_all.py -f ./json.
 ```